romeric/Fastor/README.md

 **Fastor** is a stack-based high performance tensor (multi-dimensional array) library written in modern C++ [C++11/14/17] with powerful in-built tensor algebraic functionalities (tensor contraction, permutation, reductions, special tensor groups etc).
 There are multiple paradigms that Fastor exploits:

 - **Operation minimisation or low FLOP/complexity reducing algorithms:** Fastor relies on a domain-aware Expression Template (ET) engine that can not only perform lazy and delayed evaluation but also sophisticated mathematical transformation at *compile time* such as graph optimisation, nearly symbolic tensor algebraic manipulation to reduce the complexity of evaluation of BLAS and/or non-BLAS type expressions by orders of magnitude.
 Some of these functionalities are non-existent in other available C++ ET linear algebra libraries.
-- **SIMD/Data parallelism/Stream computing** Fastor utilises explicit SIMD instructions (from SSE all the way to AVX512 and FMA)
+- **SIMD/Data parallelism/Stream computing** Fastor utilises explicit SIMD instructions (from SSE all the way to AVX512 and FMA).
-- **Zero overhead tensor algebraic functions** Fastor incorporates statically dispatched bespoke kernels for a variety of tensor products using a priori knowledge of tensors either through compile-time specialisation or advanced topological studies or both
+- **Zero overhead tensor algebraic functions** Fastor incorporates statically dispatched bespoke kernels for a variety of tensor products using a priori knowledge of tensors either through compile-time specialisation or advanced topological studies or both.

 ### Documentation
 Full documenation can be found under the [Wiki](https://github.com/romeric/Fastor/wiki) pages.